brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

-Before I jump into some final thoughts, an important reminder: you should probably shut down any of the ECS Tasks and EC2 Instances you created during this tutorial so you don't get charged for them.
+Before I jump into some final thoughts, an important reminder: you should probably shut down any of the ECS Tasks and EC2 Instances you created during this tutorial, so you don't get charged for them.
 To do that, first, go to the [ECS Console](https://console.aws.amazon.com/ecs/home), find your ECS Service, and update it to set the number of desired Tasks to 0.
 Once all the Tasks are stopped, you can delete the ECS Service and Cluster.
 After that, go